 - ½ teaspoon cayenne pepper

-- 1 teaspoon black pepper, coarse ground
+- 1 teaspoon coarse black pepper

-- 1 package cream cheese, room-temperature
+- 1 package cream cheese, softened at room temperature

-- 1½ cups corn
+- 1½ cups corn kernels

-- 2 cans white beans, 15-ounce, drained and rinsed
+- 2 cans (15 ounce) white beans, drained and rinsed

-- lime juice, ½ fresh lime
+- lime juice, ½ lime

-- Add the corn and beans and simmer in saute mode for 10 minutes.
+- Remove the lid and add the corn and beans.
+Simmer in saute mode for 10 minutes.

 Carol